faraahameen/myreads/README.md

 - Above the list of files, click Code.
 - To clone the repository using HTTPS, copy the HTTPS link
-- In your command-line tool, clone repo using git clone <url>
+- In your command-line tool, clone repo using git clone URL